• Home

 January 23, 2026, 12:09 PM ET

 When U.S. President Donald Trump wasn’t stealing the show, the hottest topic of this year’s Davos summit was artificial intelligence.
 But while tech executives dutifully maintained the hype around their creations, more grounded calls were also impossible to ignore this year.
-From focusing on the practical realities of business returns to cautions over AI’s possibly understated effect on jobs, some leaders came to Davos with sobering takes.
+From focusing on the practical realities of business returns to caution over AI’s possibly understated effect on jobs, some leaders came to Davos with sobering takes.

 Recommended Video

 One of these was Kristalina Georgieva, managing director of the International Monetary Fund.
 In a panel conversation on Friday, Georgieva said that AI is already disrupting labor markets worldwide by shifting demand for skills employers seek, and might even boost earnings for some workers by improving productivity.
-But for others, especially younger people, the upshot is fewer entry-level tasks and a shrinking pool for jobs.
+But for others, especially younger people, the upshot is fewer entry-level tasks and a shrinking pool of jobs.
 For people new to the workforce, Georgieva said, AI is “like a tsunami hitting the labor market.”

 “Tasks that are eliminated are usually what entry-level jobs present, so young people searching for jobs find it harder to get to a good placement,” Georgieva said.
 “Where are the guardrails?
-This is moving so fast and yet we don’t know how to make it safe.
+This is moving so fast, and yet we don’t know how to make it safe.
 We don’t know how to make it inclusive.”

 Georgieva cited IMF research that has found AI is likely to impact around 60% of jobs in advanced economies, and 40% globally.
 Of these, roughly half of exposed workers could stand to benefit from AI, but for the rest, key tasks that once required human input are likely to be automated.
 This could lead to lower wages and slower hiring.
 For entry-level roles, especially those requiring clerical tasks, AI could be a death knell.